-To promote the efficient use of scarce resources and support the development of robust provision which can flex to meet changing community needs, whilst recognising the importance of a personal ethos; it is recommended that Special Schools in the city offer a minimum of 75 places.
+To promote the efficient use of scarce resources and support the development of robust provision which can flex to meet changing community needs, whilst recognising the importance of a personal ethos; it is recommended that Special Schools in the city offer a minimum of 120 places.

-To meet rising demand for special school places the Council will continue to consider, where feasible and required, the expansion of existing special schools across the city.
+To meet rising demand for special school places the Council will first consider the creation of SEN Units or Resource Bases in mainstream schools but will continue to consider, where feasible and required, the expansion of existing special schools across the city.
 To safeguard the sustainability of the existing special school estate, the expansion of existing schools will be investigated in the first instance, prior to considering the introduction of new provision.